 6. Cinema Akil

 Cinema Akil, the single independent film venue in the centre of Dubai, is a rare alternative to the biggest movie theatre chains.
-This will be an arthouse theatre that shows indie productions and foreign documentaries not available in other theatres within the city.
+This is an arthouse theatre that shows indie productions and foreign documentaries, unavailable in other theatres within the city.

 The intimate space, the vintage style, and anti-futurism make each visit a special one.
-It is not only about movies, but promoting community through storytelling about culture and creativity.
 The project chaiwala cafe, which is located next to the building, sells good street tea and snacks that give the place a relaxed vibe.

 - Location: Alserkal Avenue